Hyde (musician): 2018–present: Return to solo work

 Hyde joined In This Moment on their 13-date U.S. Tour, beginning May 7, 2019, in Louisville, Kentucky.
 His tour stops also included an appearance at the Welcome to Rockville Festival in Jacksonville, FL (his set was cancelled due to severe weather), the Epicenter Festival in Charlotte, NC on May 11, the Japan Night concert in New York City on May 12, and concluded with a sold-out headlining show in Los Angeles on May 26.

 In conjunction with the physical release of Anti in June, Hyde embarked on a 26-date domestic tour that commenced in Tokyo on June 22 and ended in Sapporo on September 1, 2019.
 Following the conclusion of his domestic tour, Hyde was invited to tour as a support act for Starset on their 35-date U.S. “Divisions” tour.

 Hyde became a tourism ambassador for his hometown, Wakayama, in January 2019, and following his appointment, a train service named "Hyde Southern" began operating between Namba Station and Wakayamakō Station in Wakayama Prefecture.
 The trains, decorated with images of Hyde and local landmarks, ran until October 2020.

 By the end of 2019, Hyde concluded the fall with his arena tour Hyde Live 2019 Anti Final and ended 2019 by performing at the event Rockin'on presents Countdown Japan 19/20 on December 29.

 In March 2020, Hyde released the single "Believing in Myself", which was composed for the 2020 Tokyo Marathon.

 In April 2021, Hyde released the single "On My Own", which was used as the ending for the TV anime Mars Red.

 In November 2022, Hyde was announced as a member of the supergroup The Last Rockstars, along with fellow musicians Yoshiki, Miyavi, and Sugizo.
 The group released their first single, "The Last Rockstars (Paris Mix)", in December of the same year.

+In June 2023, Hyde released the song "Taking Them Down" which was featured in the Fist of the Northstar pachinko machines.
+A day later, Hyde started his 2023 "HYDE LIVE 2023" nationwide tour, spanning 7 cities, performing 18 dates, concluding his tour in September 2023, partnering up with Rakuten NFT, for the "HYDE LIVE 2023 Presented by Rakuten NFT" in Makuhari Messe Event Hall.

+On September 6, 2023, Hyde released the song "6or9", three days before the concert presented by Rakuten NFT.

+In 2023, Hyde collaborated with Yoshiki to perform "Red Swan" in the documentary film Yoshiki: Under the Sky.

+In 2024, Hyde collaborated with My First Story on the singles "Mugen" and "Tokoshie", which were used as the opening and ending theme songs respectively, for the fourth season's Hashira Training Arc in the anime Demon Slayer: Kimetsu no Yaiba.

-Influences
+Influences and style

 Hyde has cited Dead End, D'erlanger, Gastunk, the Misfits, David Sylvian, Mötley Crüe, Depeche Mode, and Off Course as influences.

+Hyde feels that his style of rock music works best with English lyrics.
+He first composes his music and lyrics in Japanese, and then works with American partners to translate the lyrics.